luislofer89/luislofer89.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm Luis López Fernández, an AI Engineer and Project Lead specializing in translating complex data into production-ready solutions.
+I'm Luis López Fernández, an "AI Engineer" and "Project Lead" specializing in translating complex data into production-ready solutions.
 Over the past decade, I've led teams bridging research and industry to ship computer vision and AI systems at scale.

 My foundation is in geospatial technologies and perception, applying computer vision and artificial intelligence to real-world challenges.
-During my PhD, I pioneered multimodal data fusion (LiDAR, thermal, RGB imagery) for building energy efficiency analysis.
-This research rigor carries forward into my industry work: from ADAS systems integrated in multiple automotive OEMs and Tier 1 suppliers, to large-scale spatial analytics and generative AI solutions integrated into Hexagon's portfolio.
+During my PhD, I pioneered multimodal data fusion (i.e. LiDAR, RGB and thermal imagery...) and AI technologies for energy efficiency analytics.
+This research rigor is applied since then in my industry work: from ADAS systems deployed in automotive OEMs and "Tier 1" suppliers, to large-scale spatial analytics and generative AI solutions integrated into Hexagon's portfolio.

-Today, I design and lead AI initiatives spanning real-time perception, spatial intelligence platforms, and agentic systems.
-I thrive at the intersection of research, engineering, and business—connecting stakeholders and guiding teams from exploration to deployed impact.
+Today, I design and lead AI initiatives spanning across real-time perception, spatial intelligence platforms and agentic systems.
+I thrive at the intersection of research, engineering, and business—connecting development teams with stakeholders and guiding teams from exploration to deployed impact.

-I'm passionate about responsible AI, continuous learning, and sharing knowledge through publications, speaking, and mentoring.
-Open to collaborations in AI, geospatial tech, or scaling AI-driven products.

-When not working, I'm in the mountains—mountain biking, hiking, or snowboarding.
-Sport shapes my mindset: as a former competitive rower, I apply that same discipline to endurance challenges and am currently training for an Ironman.
+When not working, you can find me in the mountains—mountain biking, hiking, or snowboarding.
+Sport shapes my mindset: as a former competitive rower, I apply that same team work and discipline to my daily life.
+I'm passionate of endurance sports, participating frequently in long-distance races and currently training for an Ironman.